Can Thoughts Occur Without Language?

 Those who had some hearing ability and those who became deaf later in life have the advantage of speech, but those who never heard a sound have difficulty learning to speak.5

-Without knowledge of the sound of words, I wonder what their internal thinking is like.
+I wonder what their internal thinking is like, without knowledge of the sound of words.
 When you or I think about things, we hear the words in our heads.
 Don't you?
 I know I do.
 So it's still a mystery to me how thinking is achieved without language.

 For example, blind people develop a keener sense of touch and smell.
-With that in mind, it's conceivable that language-less people have other ways to think.
+So it's conceivable that language-less people have other ways to think.
 We know they do.
 The experiences that Susan Schaller described in her book make that clear.
 She found many language-less adults who have "normal" lives.
-They have good jobs, they drive, they have families, and they have their own clan of other language-less friends with whom they socialize just as well as speaking people.
+They have good jobs, they drive, they have families, and they have their own clan of other language-less friends with whom they socialize.
+All that, just as well as speaking people.

 - Susan Schaller.
 (Aug 1, 2012).
 "A Man Without Words" - University of California Press